 But no!
 DinoWight says that “The majority of dinosaur fossils are found along the south-west coast at Hanover Point, Chilton Chine and Brighstone Bay” before adding that “Dinosaur remains are also found at Yaverland.”

-The National Trust throws its hat into the ring by claiming that "The best place to go looking for fossils is on our coastline in Compton Bay."
 Dinosaur Isle’s organised fossil hunting tours – which you would hope would visit prime spots – cover beaches including Brook, Yaverland, Compton Bay and Shanklin.
 A young girl called Daisy Morris made global headlines when she found a previously undiscovered species at Atherfield (it was named Vectidraco daisymorrisae in her honour) whilst another new species was found in Shanklin in 2020.

 So, where does that leave us?
-You could conclude that half the Isle of Wight is prime fossil finding territory - which it probably is.
+You could conclude that half the Isle of Wight is prime fossil-finding territory - which it probably is.

 I've picked Yaverland as it seems to be a very popular spot for tours, but if a palaeontologist picked an intellectual fight with me, I would certainly lose.
 We did a fossil hunting tour at Yaverland in 2022 and we did find a small fossil.